Learning in Markov Decision Processes under Constraints: Preliminaries

-where the maximization above is over the class of all history-dependent policies, and $c^{ub}_i$ denotes the desired upper-bound on the average value of $i$-th cost expense. \emph{LP approach for solving CMDPs}: When the controlled transition probabilities $p(s,a,s\up)$ are known, an optimal policy for the CMDP~\eqref{eq:adapt_obj}-\eqref{eq:adapt_constr} can be obtained by solving the following linear program (LP),
+where the maximization above is over the class of all history-dependent policies, and $c^{ub}_i$ denotes the desired upper-bound on the average value of $i$-th cost expense.
+The optimal average reward rate of the CMDP is equal to the optimal value of the above LP, and is denoted by $r\ust$. \emph{Linear Programming (LP) approach for solving CMDPs}: When the controlled transition probabilities $p(s,a,s\up)$ are known, and $p$ is unichain, an optimal policy for the CMDP~\eqref{eq:adapt_obj}-\eqref{eq:adapt_constr} can be obtained by solving the following linear program (LP)~\cite{altman},

 Let $\mu\ust$ be a solution of the above LP.
 Then, the stationary randomized policy $SR(\mu\ust)$ solves~\eqref{eq:adapt_obj}-\eqref{eq:adapt_constr}.
-Moreover it can be shown that its average reward and $M$ costs are independent of the initial starting state $s_0$.
+Moreover, it can be shown that the average reward and $M$ costs of $SR(\mu\ust)$ are independent of the initial starting state $s_0$ if the MDP is unichain~\cite{altman}.